Turkey wrestles with century-old legacy of Armenian massacres

 NEW TONE

-The government's tone towards Armenians has softened, and last year Erdogan expressed condolences for the loss of life.
+The government's tone toward Armenians has softened, and last year Erdogan expressed condolences for the loss of life.

 For the first time, a cabinet minister will join services on Friday's anniversary at the Armenian Patriarchate, which has stopped short of using the term genocide, opting instead for "Great Calamity".